JunkyByte/iris/README.md

 ```

 ### Remote installation
-On remote host you do not need all dependencies, if you have a working python3 install the watchdog package and you should be set
+On remote host you do not need all dependencies, if you have a working python3 env just install the watchdog package and you should be set
 ```
 pip install watchdog
 ```